What is RevPAR?

 The difference in profit between the two scenarios – $4015

-A drastic increase in your ADR might lead to a decrease in your occupancy.
+A drastic increase in your ADR might lead to decreased occupancy.
 Yet, an increase in your overall revenue.
-This is the power of balancing ADR and occupancy comes into play.
+This is the power of balancing ADR, and occupancy comes into play.

 What is the RevPAR index?